HimbeerserverDE/gitweb/README.md

 # gitweb

-Run apache2 gitweb in a docker container.
+Run caddy-based cgit in a docker container.